Outbound-Process/.github/.github/ISSUE_TEMPLATE/fill-out-request-form.md

 ---

 # Open Source Contribution Request (not applicable to bug fixing and sample code)
 **Instructions:** **Complete this request form if you intend to create a new SAP open source project.** Make sure that you provide all required information.
 Attach the relevant documents (or provide links to them) as necessary, for example, a slide deck describing your business case.
 Be mindful that we cannot process your request if information is missing.
 Thank you in advance.

+**Important Notice**
+If you wish to publish and host your repository on SAP-samples GitHub organisation then in section 1.2 - Please provide the approval of your L2 manager.
+For more details, please read the [guidelines](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Sample+Code).

 ## 1. General Data